keindev/changelog-guru/README.md

 ### Lint commit message

-There is a "changelog lint" to check the spelling of the text of the commit message.
+There is a `changelog lint` for checking the spelling of the commit message.
+Checks compliance with the format and spelling in the subject of the commit.

 ```